mauritssilvis/challenges/java/executable_jar_maven/README.md

 Below, I give a brief [overview](#1-background) of the project's [code](#11-code), the used [Maven configuration](#12-maven) and the available [IntelliJ IDEA run configurations](#13-intellij-idea).
 I also detail some [issues](#2-issues-and-solutions) that can occur when creating an executable JAR using Maven, and I provide possible solutions to these issues.

-A description of Maven and IntelliJ IDEA, their configuration, and problems that may occur when setting up a Maven project can be found in [Setting up a basic Maven project using IntelliJ IDEA](../basic_maven_project_intellij_idea).
+A description of Maven and IntelliJ IDEA, their configuration, and problems that may occur when setting up a basic Maven project can be found in [Setting up a basic Maven project using IntelliJ IDEA](../basic_maven_project_intellij_idea).

 ## 1. Background